codexdhruv11/git-fake-committer/README.md

 # 🟩 Fake Git Commit Generator (Electron App)

+⚠️ Ethical Note: This tool is intended for educational, personal, or historical reconstruction purposes.
+Using it to mislead potential employers or falsify professional experience is not recommended and discouraged.

 This is a desktop app built with **Electron + Node.js** that lets you:
 - Generate **backdated Git commits**
 - Push them to your GitHub repo